arkhipenko/clonezilla/README.md

 ### Prepare target computer

 #### Backup configuration file
-Backup configuration file tells automatic Clonezilla what kind of backup needs to be performed A sample backup file is below:
+Backup configuration file tells automatic Clonezilla what kind of backup needs to be performed.
+It should be localed in the root folder on one of the drives of the target computer:

+		/backup.conf

+A sample backup file is below:

 		4c4c4544-0054-3610-804a-c7c04f444b33